scala/scala3/docs/dotc-internals/overall-structure.md

    pass, but using the rules of the JVM's type system instead of Scala's.

  - Low-level transformations: All phases from `ElimErasedValueType` to `LabelDefs`.
-These further transform trees until they are just a structured version of Java bytecode.
+These further transform trees until they are essentially a structured version of Java bytecode.

  - Code generators: These map the transformed trees to Java classfiles or Javascript files.